aperture-sh/tank-terraform/README.md

 The following steps are needed to setup everything up:

 * You will need a working OpenStack CLI (setup using `source ./PROJECT-openrc.sh`).
-* Set necessary variables in `terraform.tfvars`.
+* Set necessary variables in `./openstack/terraform.tfvars`.
 The docker login is needed to pull the tank image.
 * Set number of nodes, instance_type or other variables as needed.
 * `terraform init ./openstack` to setup terraform environment
 * `terraform apply --var-file openstack/terraform.tfvars openstack` so setup infrastructre in OpenStack